 Perhaps due to the shift at the look of suicide and the role mental illness plays in this, we see a change in the way it is handled in K-dramas.
 Still, they’ve only slightly changed in their depiction of depression and suicide is still used only as a plot device for the main character’s development.
 The focus on K-dramas is mainly how it effects others, and the guilt and depression it may cause the protagonist thus making them either stronger or weaker characters.

-The seriousness of suicide and bullying are still looked at simplistically, and only used to move along the story.
+The seriousness of suicide and bullying are still looked at simplistically and only used to move along the story.
 That’s not to say that K-dramas aren’t changing at all as both dramas from 2017 evoke empathy in the audience for the depressed characters.
 In Boys Over Flowers and Pinocchio, we see characters attempting to avenge their suicidal family members and end up becoming the antagonists of the story.
 Now we’re shown characters that must decide if they will take a step to prevent a possibly depressed character from killing themselves.
-To an extent, K-dramas are changing in way that is encouraging to the audience to step in and be the hero of someone’s life.
+To an extent, K-dramas are changing in a way that is encouraging the audience to step in and be the hero of someone’s life.

 Hopefully, Korea’s plan will help the public also recognize the signs of depression, and how they can help.
 As their 5-year plan is enacted, we will also most likely continue to see a change in how suicides are depicted in K-dramas.